• Skip to primary navigation

 • Round out a Mexican-inspired meal with a delicious Vegan Fideo Soup.

-Can I make vegan rotel dip ahead of time?
+Can I make vegan Rotel dip ahead of time?

 Yes, you can prepare the dip a day in advance and store it in an airtight container in the refrigerator.
 Reheat on the stovetop or microwave, stirring occasionally, and add a splash of plant-based milk if it thickens too much.